marianc000/signInWithFacebook/README.md

-# Automatically sign in with Google using Puppeteer
+# Programmatically Sign in with Facebook into a web site
-Log in with Google to Medium
+The websites accepting Google identity, which is hard to automate, also accept Facebook identity which poses no problem.

-Sample code for post https://marian-caikovski.medium.com/automatically-sign-in-with-google-using-puppeteer-cc2cc656da1c about Google login with Puppeteer
+Sample code for post https://marian-caikovski.medium.com/programmatically-sign-in-with-facebook-into-a-web-site-c433ea7c4c15 about Facebook login with Puppeteer